-11:10-11:40 HIGHLIGHT: Signs of recovery?
+11:00-11:30 HIGHLIGHT: Signs of recovery?
 Taking the temperate of Latin American trade

 This quick-fire round-up will examine some of the key trends impacting on Latin American trade, from Brazil and Argentina's recovery to Venezuela's collapsing economy to sluggish growth in Columbia and Peru, as well as how markets such as Bolivia and the Dominican Republic provide potential bright spots.
 The session will also examine key regional issues such as governance, reforms and regulations, infrastructure requirements and the need to provide investors with greater political certainty.

+Moderator: Patricia Gomes, Head of Global Trade and Receivables Finance, North America, HSBC

+Panellists:

+Arancha Gonzalez, Executive Director, ITC

+Gema Sacristán, Chief Investment Officer, IIC

+Giorgio Trettenero Castro, Secretary General, Federación Latinoamericana de Bancos (FELABAN)

+Rogier Schulpen, Managing Director and Global Head of Trade and Working Capital Solution, Santander

-11:40-12:10 Reflections on the ICC report ‘Rethinking trade and finance’
+11:30-12:15 Reflections on the ICC Global Survey

 This session will reflect on the findings of the 'Rethinking trade and finance' report, based on the ICC Banking Commission's annual global survey.
 An initial presentation on the report will be followed by a panel discussion reflecting on key findings such as: